oldmartijntje/CodeDungeon/README.md

 ![defaultTiles](sprites/readme/data22.png)

-These are the default walls it will place with the level editor, so if you have multiple wall variations, just add them to the list of 'wall'
+These are the default walls it will place with the level editor, so if you have multiple wall variations, just add them to the list of `'wall'`

 They still need to be defined in the Tiles to work, otherwise it will crash.

-When using pre-defined tiles in level editing, You can also use this feature by putting | in front of the tile, like: "|wall", and you can add your own custom lists of this and it will still work.
+When using pre-defined tiles in level editing, You can also use this feature by putting | in front of the tile, like: `"|wall"`, and you can add your own custom lists of this and it will still work.

 If there is an error because of something loading an default tile, it will display missing texture, and output it into logfile (updated in v1.2.0)

 ### tiles

->Before i explain how this works, There is a tile: "missingTile" which it uses to load errors, if you delete it (you can modify "isWalkable" and "Image" and "ShowOutsideAs" without errors, the other things might break it even more) and it encounters an error, the game might crash without explanation and maybe no indication in the logfile.
+>Before i explain how this works, There is a tile: `"missingTile"` which it uses to load errors, if you delete it (you can modify `"isWalkable"` and `"Image"` and `"ShowOutsideAs"` without errors, the other things might break it even more) and it encounters an error, the game might crash without explanation and maybe no indication in the logfile.
 So please don't touch that 1 tile.

 Tiles, this is where everything is defined, items, walls, enemies, exits, floors and signs, just everything.